 Sound familiar?
-Trying to sort through all that can get exhausting!
+Trying to sort through all that can get exhausting, and ultimately isn’t helpful.

-As a sports RD, my goal is to help you sort fact from fiction, so here’s the deal: Fueling is important during long runs, but your choice of what to fuel with lends itself to flexibility.
+Here’s the actual deal: Fueling is important during long runs, but your choice of what to fuel with lends itself to flexibility.
+Ultimately, all of our bodies are different and therefore tolerate things differently.
 You’ll no doubt see a majority of athletes fueling with gels, blocks, sports drinks, or other commercial products.
 And there’s honestly nothing wrong with that—sports products are engineered to be absorbed properly and help you perform.

 But you can also try fueling with “real foods”—meaning foods that you can buy from the grocery store that aren’t necessarily made for sports nutrition.
 As long as your stomach tolerates them, real foods can be just as effective as sports nutrition products.